Commitments and Contingencies

 |Commitments and Contingencies||

-We may enter into contracts in the normal course of business with clinical research organizations for clinical trials, with contract manufacturing organizations for clinical supplies, and with other vendors for pre-clinical studies, supplies and other services for our operating purposes.
-These contracts generally provide for termination on notice, with the exception of potential termination charges related to one of our contract manufacturing agreements in the event certain minimum purchase volumes are not met.
-As of March 31, 2018 and December 31, 2017, there were no amounts accrued related to termination charges for minimum purchase volumes not being met.
+We may enter into other contracts in the normal course of business with clinical research organizations for clinical trials, with contract manufacturing organizations for clinical supplies, and with other vendors for pre-clinical studies, supplies and other services for our operating purposes.
+These contracts generally provide for termination on notice.
+As of March 31, 2021 and December 31, 2020, there were no amounts accrued related to contract termination charges or minimum purchase volumes not being met.

 From time to time, we may be involved in legal proceedings, as well as demands, claims and threatened litigation, which arise in the normal course of our business or otherwise.
 The ultimate outcome of any litigation is uncertain and unfavorable outcomes could have a negative impact on our results of operations and financial condition.
 Regardless of outcome, litigation can have an adverse impact on us because of the defense costs, diversion of management resources and other factors.
 We are not currently involved in any material legal proceedings.